-Our scenario analysis helps Grieg Seafood to understand the potential impact of climate change on our core business for the future, and is used to stress-test our strategical and financial planning.
+Our scenario analysis helps Grieg Seafood understand the potential impact of climate change on our core business for the future, and is used to stress-test our strategical and financial planning.
 Grieg Seafood has performed a thorough assessment of 2C and 4C global warming impact on our salmon production, based on van Vuuren et al (2011) representative concentration pathways RCP 2.6 and RCP 4.5.
 We aim to meet the Paris Agreement criteria to reduce global warming below 2C pre- industrial levels, but assess the risks involved in a scenario where we fail to meet our ambitions.
-For more information, please see our efforts on climate action in the Annual Report 2022.
-We are currently increasing our production volume, and the assessments for 2030 and 2050 is based on our 2026 business strategy and the targeted production volumes.
+For more information, please see our efforts on climate action in the Annual Report 2023.
+We are planning for growth and to increase our production volume, and the assessments for 2030 and 2050 is based on our business strategy and the targeted harvest volumes of 120 000-135 000 tonnes GWT.